bitlogik/Conserity/README.md

 Free, open-source and collaborative

+This "proxy" branch only sets up SSH and a HTTPS proxy, and does not setup an encrypted directory (as the "master" branch does additionally).
+All further references to an encrypted directory and remote keys don\'t apply to this branch.

 ## The software project

 Creates a protected directory in the user home.
 This protected directory is encrypted and is only clear-text in the server\'s RAM.
 This encryption is virtually transparent for performance and the data content.